-Learn how to check a Mercedes-Benz vehicle’s brake, coolant, and windshield washer fluid.
+Check a Mercedes-Benz vehicle’s brake, coolant, and windshield washer fluid.
 It is recommended to check fluids and top-of-the-level before each road trip.
 Remember that many 2015 and newer Mercedes-Benz use electric steering, so your vehicle may not have a power steering pump.

-Check Brake Fluid Level
+Check the Brake Fluid Level

 - Open the driver’s door and pull the hood release under the dashboard.
-Then go to the front of the vehicle and unlock the hood latch.
+Then, go to the front of the vehicle and unlock the hood latch.
 Pull the hood up and use the hood strut to hold the hood.

 Check / Add Windshield Washer Fluid